Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -z <FILE>

+    .. deprecated:: 4.16.6
+        Use the ``@<FILE>`` style instead.

     The name of a file containing more command line options.

-This command line option will not be supported by SIP v5.
+Command line options can also be placed in a file and passed on the command line using the ``@`` prefix.